 Los Angeles is best place to be for a new screenwriter.
 With its larger film industry infrastructure and community, it offers the best chances for the new screenwriter to get a leg up in the industry, make some friends, hone her skills, and start up that nutty ladder.

 And yes there are other film towns.
-New York, Vancouver, Chicago, Charlotte, Albuquerque, Miami … But Los Angeles still trumps them by a mile.
+New York, Vancouver, Chicago, Charlotte, Albuquerque, Miami … But Los Angeles still beats them by a mile.

 Those other cities have great qualities that completely kill Los Angeles, but Los Angeles is larger, has far more cinema history soaked into its bones, and that infrastructure I mentioned?
 It can’t be beat.